-The highly specific affinity interaction between biotin (a small vitamin molecule) and avidin or streptavidin protein is the basis for many kinds of detection and affinity-purification methods.
+The highly specific affinity interaction between biotin (a small vitamin molecule) and Avidin, Streptavidin, or NeutrAvidin proteins is the basis for many kinds of detection and affinity-purification methods.
 Biotin is very small (244 Daltons), so its covalent attachment to antibodies or other probes rarely interferes with their functions.
-Yet its presence as a tag on a probe allows efficient and specific secondary detection with either avidin or streptavidin.
-Both kinds of biotin-binding proteins are available in purified forms labeled with enzymatic or fluorescent tags that enable detection in many kinds of assays systems.
+Yet its presence as a tag on a probe allows efficient and specific secondary detection with either Avidin, Streptavidin, or NeutrAvidin.
+These biotin-binding proteins are available in purified forms labeled with enzymatic or fluorescent tags that enable detection in many kinds of assays systems.

 Many biotinylation reagents and kits are available that allow efficient and stable labeling of nearly any kind of antibody, protein or other macromolecule.
-Even probing systems (such as EMSA) that are not based on antibodies can be adapted for detection using avidin-biotin chemistry.
+Even probing systems (such as EMSA, Enzyme Mobility Shift Assay) that are not based on antibodies can be adapted for detection using Avidin-biotin chemistry.
 In addition, biotin systems have several features that enable signal amplification to yield high sensitivity.

-Both avidin and streptavidin bind very strongly and specifically to biotin.
-However, each protein have their limitations in certain assays.
+Avidin, Streptavidin, and NeutrAvidin bind very strongly and specifically to biotin.
+However, each protein has their limitations in certain assays.
 Avidin, is glycosylated which may lead to nonspecific lectin binding in assays.
-However, streptavidin contains a RYD motif, a bacterial recognition sequence, that can cause background binding with certain samples.
-Another alternative is to use NeutrAvidin Protein which is an exclusive, deglycosylated form of avidin that avoids the drawbacks of both native avidin and streptavidin.
+However, Streptavidin contains a RYD motif, a bacterial recognition sequence, which can cause background binding with certain samples.
+Another alternative is to use NeutrAvidin protein which is an exclusive, deglycosylated form of Avidin that avoids the drawbacks of both native Avidin and Streptavidin.

 Horseradish peroxidase is a 40 kDa protein that catalyzes the oxidation of substrates by hydrogen peroxide, resulting in a colored or fluorescent product or the release of light as a byproduct of the reaction.
 HRP functions optimally at a near-neutral pH and can be inhibited by cyanides, sulfides and azides.
 Antibody-HRP conjugates are superior to antibody-AP conjugates with respect to the specific activities of both the enzyme and antibody.
 In addition, its high turnover rate, good stability, low cost and wide availability of substrates makes HRP the enzyme of choice for most applications.
 Because of the small size of the HRP enzyme, further increases in sensitivity may be achieved by using poly-HRP conjugated secondary antibodies and may eliminate the need for using ABC type amplification systems for some researchers.

 Luciferase enzymes have been isolated from a large number of animal species that use them for defense, camouflage, mating and feeding, and each species-specific luciferase has distinct characteristics that provide flexibility for use in biological assays.
 These characteristics include size, cofactor requirements (Mg, ATP), substrate (D-luciferin, coelentera zine), light emission spectra reaction kinetics and whether or not the enzyme is secreted.
-These characteristics provide a wide range of detection sensitivities and emission time to accomodate different single- and multiplex experimental designs.
+These characteristics provide a wide range of detection sensitivities and emission time to accommodate different single- and multiplex experimental designs.

 Historically, fluorophore-labeled secondary antibodies and other probes were used in a small number of cell biology applications such as flow cytometry (FC), fluorescence-activated cell sorting (FACS) and immunohistochemistry (IHC) using fluorescence microscopy.
 Until recently, the two most common fluorophores for labeling probes were fluorescein (fluorescein isothiocyanate, FITC) and rhodamine (tetramethyl rhodamine isothiocyanate, TRITC).
 Other labels include fluorescent proteins such as the various forms of green fluorescent protein (GFP) and the phycobiliproteins (allophycocyanin, phycocyanin, phycoerythrin and phycoerythrocyanin).
 While having the ability to produce an intense fluorescent signal for detection, fluorescent proteins can be difficult to optimize for conjugation purposes and may create steric hindrance or background signal issues in binding assays.